MorgothCreator/CppSDK/README.md

 	newWindowPasswordNumeric(MainWindow, pass, 2, 2);

 	/*
-	 * Create a controll structure to pass data from touch screen to window.
-	 */
-	tControlCommandData control_comand;
-	/*
-	 * Create a nonblocking timmer to call the idle function of parrent window every 20 miliseconds .
+	 * Create a nonblocking timmer to call the idle function of parrent window every 20 miliseconds.
+	 * The 20ms is the maximum refresh rate of cursor and window.
 	 */
 	GI::Sys::Timer timer_touch = GI::Sys::Timer(20);